 "I don't give a hang about your conscience, junior deputy," Maura said, stopping and turning to face him.
 "I am properly equipped to handle Jane, and have some private matters to attempt discussing with her."

 Frankie snorted.
 "She's not really sound enough to discuss much at the moment."

 Maura started walking again, lifting her chin up.
 "I'll be the judge of that," she said in a lofty voice.
 "If it will make you more comfortable to wait outside armed, all right then.
 I presume Tommy is watching her now?"

 "Yeah, she just showed up.
 But you gotta understand—"

 "Understand this, Frankie!"
 Maura said in the sharpest tone she had ever directed at him.
 "I am tired of being underestimated by people!
 I do not need your permission to speak with my current companion, much as I appreciate your intent.
 All I ask is for your cooperation.
 If I need protection, I will not be too proud or shy to ask for it."

-She very nearly screamed and dropped the lamp when she turned around to see Jane suddenly standing in the doorway.
+She almost screamed and dropped the lamp when she turned around to see Jane standing in the doorway.

 "Put that down," Jane said, her voice nothing more than a husky whisper.
 She pulled the lamp out of Maura's loosened grip, placing it on the floor.
 Straightening up, Jane took a step closer to Maura, who moved back on instinct.
 "Hello there, Mrs. Rizzoli."